rilwansmith/hello-world/README.md

 # hello-world
 A repository for learning git and github
 About me
-A developming novice programmer interested in the c programming language
+A java desktop programmer
+Who contributes to open source and free software(free as in speech not beer) projects